Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-It appears to be likely that different test theories might give different indications in this respect, so that in order to most effectively constrain the parameters of some test theories atom interferometry might be preferable whereas for other test theories laser-light interferometry might provide the best limits.
-Of course a key aspect of the description of Planck-scale effects for atom interferometry to be addressed by the test theories (and hopefully, some day, by some fully-developed quantum-gravity theories) is the role played by the mass of the atoms.
-With respect to laser-light interferometry the case of atom interferometry challenges us with at least one more variable to be controlled at the theory level, which is indeed the mass of the atoms.
-And there are more features to be optimized in atom interferometry, particularly because the velocity of the particles in the beam is not {\it a priori} fixed.
+The alternative between light and matter interferometry might prove valuable at later more mature stages of this phenomenology.
+It is likely that different test theories will give different indications in this respect, so that atom interferometry might provide the tightest constraints on some spacetime-foam test theories whereas laser-light interferometry might provide the best constraints on other spacetime-foam test theories.
+Of course a key aspect of the description of Planck-scale effects for atom interferometry to be addressed by the test theories (and hopefully, some day, by some fully-developed quantum-spacetime/quantum-gravity theories) is the role played by the mass of the atoms.
+With respect to laser-light interferometry the case of atom interferometry challenges us with at least two more variables to be controlled at the theory level, which are the mass of the atoms and their compositeness.
+How do these two aspects of atom interferometry interface with the quantum-spacetime features that are here of interest?
+Do they effectively turn out to introduce suppressions of the relevant effects or on the contrary could be exploited for seeing the effects?
+For none of the quantum-spacetime models that are presently studied we have reached a level of understanding of physical implications robust enough for us to answer confidently these questions.
+And perhaps we should also worry about (or exploit) another feature which is in principle tunable in atom interferometry, which is the velocity of the particles in the beam.